 IMPORTANT - Bank transfers: When you do a bank transfer, please make sure that you use the full reference details to ensure automatic activation.

-In case your needs exceed the number of users included in your subscription, the account owner (person who initiates the contract and processes the payment) can buy additional user seats Dashboard -> Subusers.
+In case your needs exceed the number of users included in your subscription, the account owner (the person who initiates the contract and processes the payment) can buy additional user seats Dashboard -> Subusers.
 Additionally, using this same interface, the account owner can assign users to open seats on the contract.
 Alternatively, you can contact ISVWorld and ask us to activate incremental users for a subscription.

 It is possible to change the users on a subscription.
 However, please be aware of our terms & conditions below.